-Oakland fire: Family and friends turn to social media to find loved ones
+Desperate search for loved ones after fire

 Distressed relatives and friends have also taken to Twitter to ask for help locating missing people, and are using the hashtag #OaklandFire.

-Other twitter users, including celebrities and politicians, have offered prayers and support to the victims.
+Other Twitter users, including celebrities and politicians, have offered prayers and support to the victims.

-"Our thoughts are with the entire city in this difficult time & we extend our condolences to the family & friends of those lost," California Gov. Jerry Brown wrote on Twitter.
+"Our thoughts are with the entire city in this difficult time & we extend our condolences to the family & friends of those lost," California Gov. Jerry Brown tweeted.

-To assist in the search efforts, Facebook activated its safety check page that allows users to easily notify friends that they are okay.
+To assist in the search efforts, Facebook activated its Safety Check, which allows users to easily notify friends that they are okay.

-The City of Oakland has also offered its assistance in locating missing persons.
+The city of Oakland has also offered its assistance in locating missing persons.

 A message on the city's official Twitter account reads: "We're here to help.
 If you need information about a loved one in last night's fire, please call 510-382-3000."

-Meanwhile, local organizations have begun raising funds to assist victims of the blaze.
+Meanwhile, local organizations began raising funds to assist the victims.

-Gray Area Foundation for the Arts, a nonprofit organization based in neighboring San Francisco, set up a YouCaring page to raise funds to support the Bay Area arts community.
-The page has so far raised more than $50,000.
+Gray Area Foundation for the Arts, a nonprofit organization based in neighboring San Francisco, set up a YouCaring page to raise money for fire victims.
+The page had raised more than $83,000 by early Sunday.

+The Golden State Warriors announced a donation of $50,000 to support families affected by the fire.

-The Oakland A's baseball team also set up a YouCaring fundraiser and pledged to match donations up to $20,000 -- a goal contributors have already surpassed.
+The Oakland A's baseball team set up a YouCaring fundraiser and pledged to match donations up to $30,000 -- a goal contributors have already surpassed.
+The Oakland Raiders joined their effort later Saturday.